aweise/dice/README.md

 ## Installation

+### Toolbox docker image
 Adjust the values in [config.env](config.env) to your environment and run

+	$ make toolbox

+to build the `dice-toolbox` Docker image.
+This contains all required tools for the rest of the deployment.
+Note: Building the toolbox explicitly is technically optional, as it will be pulled in automatically by the following make targets.

+### Provision IAM user and state bucket

+Next, run

 	$ make kops-admin

-to build the toolbox container and prepare an IAM user and a state bucket for `kops`.
+to prepare an IAM user and a state bucket for `kops`.
+This step uses [Terraform](https://www.terraform.io/) for reproducible provisioning.
 Note that the generated credentials are shown on the terminal and stored in the terraform state file (we need those later).
 In a production setup you would want to hide them and store them in a safe place instead, e.g. in an S3 object with appropriate permissions.

+### Kubernetes cluster

+While [kops](https://https://kops.sigs.k8s.io/) is a popular and convenient cluster management tool, it does not play too nicely in a pure infrastructure-as-code environment.
+A major concern in such a setup is that kops uses an action-based CLI model.
+This contrasts with the more state-description model that is typical for many IaC tools (Terraform, Ansible, CloudFormation, etc).
+For simplicity, we will resort to a set of simple shell scripts, which are run within a toolbox container to orchestrate kops.
+Given enough time, fancier options would include
+* a custom Terraform provider,
+* improved state detection and error handling in the provided shell scripts, or
+* cloud-based installation, e.g. using CloudFormation or the Code* family of AWS services.

+tl/dr; Create the kubernetes cluster by running

+	$ make k8s-cluster

+and be aware that this is not strictly idempotent.